linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Term Structure Modeling/Short-Rate Term Structure Models.md

 Figure 1 Implied Volatility Skew on 5-Year-into-10-Year Swap (1998-2004 Average) *Source of actual volatility: Bank of America; volatility for 200 bps ITM/OTM was not quoted.

 measure is model-specific; unlike some other volatility indexes, it is not a simple average of swaption volatilities.
 The internal analytics of each model, exact or approximate, are used to translate the short rate volatility constant into swaption volatilities used for calibration.
-Note that this constant-volatility, zero mean rever sion setup is employed only to define the index; it is not a recommended setup for pricing complex instruments.
+Note that this constant-volatility, zero mean reversion setup is employed only to define the index; it is not a recommended setup for pricing complex instruments.

 Figure 3 depicts the history of three volatility indexes (sigmas) computed from the beginning of 2000 for the HW model, the BK model, and the squared Gaussian model.
 Each index is calibrated to the same family of equally weighted ATM swaptions on the 2-year swap and the 10-year swap with expirations ranging from 6 months to 10 years.
 We add for comparison a line for the 7-year rate level, and scale all four lines so that they start from 1.0.